tfussell/xlnt/README.md

 ====

 ## Introduction
 xlnt is a C++14 library for reading, writing, and modifying xlsx files as described in [ECMA 376](http://www.ecma-international.org/publications/standards/Ecma-376.htm).
 The API is generally based on [openpyxl](https://bitbucket.org/openpyxl/openpyxl), a python library for reading and writing xlsx/xlsm files.
-This is still very much a work in progress, but the core development work is complete (see note above).
+This is still very much a work in progress, but the core development work is complete.

 ## Usage
 Including xlnt in your project